Raji people: Language

-Raji speak a Tibeto-Burman language which they call Bat-Kha among communities in the Pithoragarh region and Bot-Kha in the Champawat region of Uttarakhand.
+Raji speak Raji, Tibeto-Burman language which they call Bat-Kha among communities in the Pithoragarh region and Bot-Kha in the Champawat region of Uttarakhand.
 It is classified by linguists as Rawat (ISO 639-3 jnl; Glottocode Rawa1264).
 It is in the same language sub-group with the languages named Raji spoken in Nepal (ISO 639-3 rji; Glottocode Raji1240) and Raute (ISO 639-3 rau; Glottocode Raut1239) which is also spoken in Nepal.
 The three languages are currently classified in their own Sino-Tibetan language sub-group called Raji-Raute.
 This language sub-group shows some affinity to areal Mahakiranti group Himalayish languages such as Kham Magar and Dhut Magar.

 Raji people in Nepal

 The Central Bureau of Statistics of Nepal classifies the Raji as a subgroup within the broader social group of Mountain/Hill Janajati.
 At the time of the 2011 Nepal census, 4,235 people (0.0% of the population of Nepal) were Raji.
 The frequency of Raji people by province was as follows: